mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 inside a function body.
 For a first call in a series such a parameters have to be valid pointers, afterwards they can be `NULL`s.

-Those _static_ parameters are usually used to initialize a kind of an interator (or generator), after which said interator (or generator) continues to return valid values until it runs out of them, or is initialized again.
+Those _static_ parameters are usually used to initialize a kind of an iterator (or generator), after which said iterator (or generator) continues to return valid values until it runs out of them, or is initialized again.

 _Static_ parameters are indicated by appending `_s` to parameter name, e.g. `char const * const restrict str_s`.